pyOpenSci/handbook/community/github/continuous-integration.md

 All of our website repositories have several CI builds including:

 1. A link checker
-2. htmlproofer that checks both links and alt tags, images
+2. `htmlproofer`, which checks both links and alt tags, as well as images
 3. a CI build that shows you what the rendered site looks like when built online.
-Currently we are using CircleCI for that live rendered build as CircleCi allows for in browser website build checks.
+Currently we are using [CircleCI](https://circleci.com/) for a live rendered build, as CircleCI allows for in-browser website build checks.
 GitHub requires you to download, unzip and view and archive with the build site locally.

 (pre-commit-ci)=